Summary: We’ve compiled 7 of the best employee retention strategies that are tried, tested and true to IC.

 These five key elements are simple to implement and will ensure employees are happy and engaged at work.
 You’ll see a lower turnover and increased employee retention in no time!

-Do you have an example I didn’t cover of how your organization retains and engages employees?
+Do you have an example I didn’t cover how your organization retains and engages employees?
 I’d love to hear about it.